thomas-brink/CAT-HCOT/README.md

 ## 3. Seminar_Hierarchical_Classifiers.ipynb

-This file includes code that can be used as a replacement for the separate 'validation', 'CAT', 'HCOT' and 'baseline' code files.
-Note that the functions contained in this file are the same ones that are included in the previously discussed separate files.
-Running all parts in this single file allows the user to perform validation and testing for both CAT-HCOT and the two baselines.
+This file includes the main code that we use to define CAT and HCOT, perform validation to obtain optimal hierarchies, implement CAT-HCOT, and apply the two baseline methods.
+Thus, running all parts in this single file allows the user to perform validation and testing for both CAT-HCOT and the two baselines.
 To do so, the following steps should be followed.

 1. Import packages: import the necessary packages.
 2. Load Data: load the data as created in the 'data_cleaning_preparation' code by running the initialiseData() function